 In October 1940, a group of soldiers rioted in Brisbane as authorities began strict enforcement of the 8 o’clock closing law for pubs.
 The rioters exchanged blows with police, disrupted tramways, smashed pub windows and marched the streets, chanting “Roll out the barrel.
 We want beer.”
 The beer riot continued for five hours bringing central Brisbane to a standstill.
 Some suggested that the failure of the army to provide “wet” canteens had contributed to the problem.

 Brisbane’s 8 o’clock closing law had been in force since 1923.
 However, it seems the enforcement of the law was not as rigorous as it might have been.
-In the late 1930s, religious and social organisations were calling on the government to enforce the law.
+In the late 1930s, religious and social organisations were calling on the government to take action.
 In 1939, a group of them, including the Queensland Temperance League, claimed to have evidence of many Brisbane pubs flouting the legal opening hours.